JulianAlvarezdeGiorgi/Behavioral_Tagging_of_Mice_in_multiple_Mice_setup_using_Deep_Learning/README.md

 Handles loading and preprocessing data from .h5 files generated from pose estimation models like DeepLabCut.
 Stores key attributes such as the number of individuals, body parts, and frames.
 Processes and cleans coordinates to ensure data consistency and prepares it for downstream tasks.
+The DataDLC class also includes various methods for data imputation, statistical analysis, and visualization.
+These functionalities enable handling missing data, creating videos for better visualization of the tracked points, and saving the processed data.
 Main Methods:

 - **`__init__(self, file: str, detect_jumps: bool = False)`**: Initializes the DataDLC class by loading data from the specified .h5 file and optionally detecting and correcting isolated jumps.